NerTzhuLz/PhoenixBot/README.md

 * Guide
     * Link to a page somewhere that explaind all the commands and has examples

-### "Create" command
+### After testing
-* Enable recruit channel limiting after testing is done
+* Enable recruit channel limiting for Create and Join

 ### Possible expansion:
 * Timed deletion of squads somehow